-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 1474 C1 Total first-time, first-year (freshman) women who applied 2641 C1 Total first-time, first-year (freshman) men who were admitted 261 C1 Total first-time, first-year (freshman) women who were admitted 336 C1 Total full-time, first-time, first-year (freshman) men who enrolled 116 C1 Total part-time, first-time, first-year (freshman) men who enrolled C1 Total full-time, first-time, first-year (freshman) women who enrolled 145 C1 Total part-time, first-time, first-year (freshman) women who enrolled
+who were subsequently offered admission.
+C1 Total first-time, first-year (freshman) men who applied 1383 C1 Total first-time, first-year (freshman) women who applied 2759 C1 Total first-time, first-year (freshman) men who were admitted 240 C1 Total first-time, first-year (freshman) women who were admitted 329 C1 Total full-time, first-time, first-year (freshman) men who enrolled 120 C1 Total part-time, first-time, first-year (freshman) men who enrolled C1 Total full-time, first-time, first-year (freshman) women who enrolled 148 C1 Total part-time, first-time, first-year (freshman) women who enrolled